-Claim: A disgruntled Utah homeowner installed a decorative cactus-shaped vent cover resembling an extended middle finger to get back at his neighbors.
+Claim: Photographs show a cactus vent cover resembling an extended middle finger installed by a homeowner to get back at his neighbors.

 Example:[Collected via e-mail, 2006]